-An annual review process was established by the Graduate School several years ago that is designed to tell the student if they are making satisfactory research and academic progress toward their degree, or if they are not.
+An annual review process was established by the Graduate School several years ago that is designed to tell the students if they are doing satisfactory research and making academic progress toward their degree, or if they are not.
 The MicroEP/MSEN grad program expanded the feedback forms significantly to allow the major professor to separately address the quantity and quality of a student's work in many different performance attributes including academic progress, interaction with professor, interaction with other students, laboratory work, research documentation, thesis/dissertation progress, and research planning.
 The student fills out a self-assessment and then brings that document with him/her to the meeting with the major professor, which gives the student practice in how to align their self-assessment of their work to their direct supervisor's assessment.
-All review forms are then reviewed by Associate Director Dr. Panneer Selvam to both create a program wide composite view and to identify any students that need further program level performance review before the forms are forwarded to the Graduate School.
+All review forms are then reviewed by the director and/or the associate director to both create a program wide composite view and to identify any students that need further program level performance review before the forms are forwarded to the Graduate School.